John Cena And Nikki Bella To Headline Tag-Team Match, Is Engagement Far Behind?

 “The refreshing part of this angle is that it pits two actual functioning couples against each other.
 Sure, Miz and Maryse are heels, but there is no denying their respect and admiration for each other on screen.”

-Meanwhile, Forbes Wrestling writer Alfred Konuwa believes that Cena and Bella are poised to become WWE’s biggest power couple, comparing them to music-industry power couple Jay-Z and Beyonce.
+Meanwhile, Forbes Wrestling writer Alfred Konuwa believes that Cena and Bella are poised to become WWE’s biggest power couple, comparing them to music industry power couple Jay-Z and Beyonce.
 Rumor has it that Cena is planning on popping the question after the Miz and Maryse fight, and a wedding between two WWE stars at the top of their game will get the money rolling in.

 “John Cena made it clear he will not be facing The Undertaker at WrestleMania 33, but the collective groans of the Internet Wrestling Community will quickly be drowned out by the sound of money counters in Stamford, Connecticut.
 Cena-Bella nuptials would be a huge coup for WWE’s growing television revenue, and an E!
 Network camera crew would be there for every moment.”